Purdue-CS193/homework-0-SaumyaG-33/index.md

 ## My favorite things about this class:

-- The people
+- The memes
 - The location of the class
-- The TA's
+- The TA's!